 Key Vocabulary: spacetime, speed, kinetic energy, joules, mass, wormhole, parsec, lightyear, galaxy, star system, dimension, time dilation

 But how would traveling across the stars actually work?
-In Star Wars, ships cruise through hyperspace, traveling across an entire galaxy in seemingly a few hours.
+In Star Wars, ships cruise through hyperspace, traveling across an entire galaxy in what seems like only a few hours.
 Is traveling faster than light even possible?
 Can humans one day hop from star system to star system?
 And if we could, how would this look like?

 To be clear, this is not an attempt to assess the scientific accuracy of Star Wars is (hint: it’s not).
 Rather, think of this as a fun exercise in learning about the weird and too often unrevealed aspects of our Universe.